sislam16/youtube-remake/README.md

   - [OPTIONAL] `bootstrap`, or equivalent UI frameworks like `semantic-ui-react` / `reactstrap`
   - Using anything else will mean your submission is incomplete

+## Setup
+  * To be able to make requests/calls to the YouTube API you will need to get an API key and use it in your network requests.
+Learn [How to get an API key here](http://bit.ly/2Tx1h5d).
+Once obtained, the key needs to be used in a url query parameter like so: `key=YOUR_API_KEY`.
+  * To embed the YouTube player and show a video in your application install and use the npm package `react-youtube`.
+As always read [its documentation](https://www.npmjs.com/package/react-youtube).
+The docs have an example of how to use this package and its component.

 ## Required Features
 - Navbar with links
 - Homepage with search form and results area